sabit-islam/sabit-islam/README.md

 > "Just a kid trying to survive and not end up homeless... but I write code too."

-I'm a Computer Science & Data Science student at the University of Michigan (Class of 2026) — building things that (usually) don't crash.
+I'm a Computer Science & Data Science student at the University of Michigan, building things that (hopefully) don't crash.
 I love bringing ideas to life with code, especially in the worlds of systems programming, data-driven apps, and web development.
 I'm always looking for ways to learn more, build smarter, and contribute to meaningful projects.

 ---